HakeemAdam/HakeemAdam/README.md

 ## Hi there 👋

-_Ghanaian Media Artist and Technical Artist_
+_Media Artist and Technical Artist_

 ---